 Several foundational courses cover the major areas of the field—Introduction to Intellectual Property; Copyright Law; Patent Law; and Trademark Law.
 The Introduction to Intellectual Property course is a survey course that provides some exposure to each area, but in much less depth than the individual foundational courses in Patent Law, Copyright Law, and Trademark Law.

 To explore the field beyond the foundational courses, a number of advanced courses and seminars are available, including Digital Copyright; Entertainment Law; Cross-Border Trade in Intellectual Property; Technical Protection of Author’s Rights; and Antitrust and Intellectual Property Rights.
 In addition, students can pursue directed research projects on topics of interest under the supervision of one of the faculty members who specialize in intellectual property.
-And while there is not yet a clinic focused on intellectual property law, some projects undertaken by the Community Economic Development Clinic have involved copyright and trademark issues.
+Some projects undertaken by the Community Economic Development Clinic have involved copyright and trademark issues.
+In Fall 2014, the Law School will launch a legal clinic where students will develop hands-on legal practice skills in intellectual property matters.

 For more information on choosing courses in the IP field, see this guide.